CharlesEdosa/Python-functions/README.md

 ### Convert the string into a list

 In order to remove individual IP addresses from the allow list, I needed it to be in list format.
-Therefore, I next used the .split() method to convert the ip_addresses string into a list
+Therefore, I used the .split() method to convert the ip_addresses string into a list

 <img src="https://i.imgur.com/2iGizyW.png">